 - Video Remarketing: A step-up from normal content, medical businesses can display remarketing ads on YouTube to patients who have watched or subscribed to their YouTube channel.

-- Mobile-Optimized Remarketing: For mobile use, Google Ads will allow medical businesses to advertise to their patients when they are on other mobile apps or sites.
+- Mobile-Optimized Remarketing: For mobile use, allow Google ads for medical businesses to advertise to their patients when they are on other mobile apps or sites.